tigerabrodi/gojo/README.md

 ---

 At the moment, you can only add someone as editor.
-Supporting other roles shouldn't be too hard, but I left it our for now.
+Supporting other roles shouldn't be too hard, but I left it out for now.

 To make this work, we keep track of the roles for every board.